Part-time or Full-time Professional Nanny:

 - Driving children to school, activities or appointments

-- Arranging for play dates or trips to the park, zoo, library or museums
+- Arranging for play dates or trips to the park, zoo, library, museums or other outings.

 - Helping with homework

-- Cleaning and organizing their rooms, play areas, toys
+- Cleaning and organizing their rooms, play areas, and toys.

 - Laundry, organizing clothing, seasonal changes